 The seedling tubes need to have a thin layer of mulch (sand, crushed gravel or vermiculite) placed on the top of the soil that serves as a mulch to prevent the seed from washing away and keep the spoil in the tubes from drying out.

 A variety of sizes and types of seedling tubes are on the market.
 Most commonly used are forestry tubes.
-This size tube allow for 5-6 months of seedling development before being planted out.
+Typically, each kit that is distributed consists of 7 polystyrene boxes holding 48 forestry tubes in each box.
+Each kit consists of 336 forestry tubes in total.
+The forestry tubes used in the kit allow for 5-6 months of seedling development before being planted out.

 If your tubes have had seedlings grown in them previously ensure that they are sterilised in a weak bleach solution and scrubbed out with a brush to eliminate any contamination of pathogens lingering in the tubes.
 This is very important for preventing fungal diseases in the seedling you are about to sow!